wisdom1456/neat-starter/src/posts/practiceareas/drug-possession.md

 **HELP TO FIGHT AN ADDICTION**

 At times, helping someone with a criminal case is larger than trying to get the State to drop or reduce the charges.
-At Bernhardt Law, we emphasize helping those who desire to overcome addiction while thoroughly defending their rights.
+At Bernhardt Riley, we emphasize helping those who desire to overcome addiction while thoroughly defending their rights.

 Of course, your case would still be reviewed for any and all potential legal defenses.
-But in addition to legally defending your case, Bernhardt Law specifically puts an emphasis on helping people fight addiction.
+But in addition to legally defending your case, Bernhardt Riley specifically puts an emphasis on helping people fight addiction.

 Stephen Bernhardt brings extensive experience as a *former State representative of the Drug Court Program*.